Acts 24

 3. his final charge was that Paul had attempted to profane the temple, the recirculation of the original false rumor that had provoked the riot in Jerusalem.

 Luke records that “the Jews also joined in pressing the matter,” formally affirming the accusations.
 This collective endorsement by the high priest and elders reveals the depth of their religious hostility, as they lent their authority to statements they could not substantiate.
-The Jewish leaders built their prosecution, not on demonstrated facts, but on twisted accusations and rhetorical manipulation.
+The Jewish leaders built their prosecution on twisted accusations and exaggeration.

 Paul’s Defense Before Felix (24:10-21)